raganwald/javascript-allonge/README.md

 ![JavaScript Allongé, the "Six" Edition](https://s3.amazonaws.com/titlepages.leanpub.com/javascriptallongesix/large?1436144759)

 In May 2015, [JavaScript Allongé, the "Six" Edition][ja6] replaced the original version.
-Although it is not freely licensed, it *is* [free to read online](https://leanpub.com/javascriptallongesix/read).
+It is now also licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License][license].

 [ja6]: https://leanpub.com/javascriptallongesix